izzymoriguchi/ud851-Exercises/README.md

   - T10.04-Exercise-PeriodicSyncWithJobDispatcher
     - Learn how to use JobService (in this lesson FirebaseJobDispatcher)
     - Learn how to schedule WaterReminderFirebaseJobService using FirebaseJobDispatcher
+  - T10.05-Exercise-ChargingBroadcastReceiver
+    - Learn how to use a BroadcastReceiver with IntentFilter to get trigger whenever the device is charging or not charging